zhousarah/azure-compute-docs/articles/virtual-machines/field-programmable-gate-arrays-attestation.md

 > - [Sign up for the public preview.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-2EKbNvC7xEohJW7nFBrIFUNzVVNzlMQ002TzdYRzZUR0EwOTFGQjZJUy4u)

 ## News
-The current attestation service is using Vitis 2021.1 from Xilinx, on Sept 26th 2022, we’ll be moving to Vitis 2022.1, the change should be transparent to most users.
+The current attestation service is using Vitis 2021.1 from Xilinx, on Sept 26th 2022, we’ll be moving to Vitis 2022.1.
+The change should be transparent to most users.
 Once your designs are “attested” using Vitis 2022.1, you should be moving to XRT2022.1.
 Xilinx published new marketplace images based on XRT 2022.1.
-Please note that current designs already attested on Vitis 2020.2 or 2021.1, will work on the current deployment marketplace images as well as new images based on XRT2022.1
+Please note that current designs already attested on Vitis 2020.2 or 2021.1, works on the current deployment marketplace images and new images based on XRT2022.1

 As part of the move to 2021.1, Xilinx introduced a new DRC that might affect some designs previously working on Vitis 2020.2 regarding BUFCE_LEAF failing attestation, for more details here: [Xilinx AR 75980 UltraScale/UltraScale+ BRAM: CLOCK_DOMAIN = Common Mode skew checks](https://support.xilinx.com/s/article/75980?language=en_US).

 ## Prerequisites

-You will need an Azure subscription and an Azure Storage account.
+You need an Azure subscription and an Azure Storage account.
 The subscription gives you access to Azure and the storage account is used to hold your netlist and output files of the attestation service.

 We provide PowerShell and Bash scripts to submit attestation requests.
 The scripts use  Azure CLI, which can run on Windows and Linux.
 PowerShell can run on Windows, Linux, and macOS.